peteresnick/6838bis/draft-ietf-mediaman-6838bis.md

 ## Non-Requirements {#non-requirements}

+Universal support and implementation of a media type are NOT a requirement for registration.

-In the asynchronous mail environment, where information on the capabilities of the remote mail agent is frequently not available to the sender, maximum interoperability is attained by restricting the media types used to those "common" formats expected to be widely implemented.
-This was asserted in the past as a reason to limit the number of possible media types, and resulted in a registration process with a significant hurdle and delay for those registering media types.
+In some environments such as mail, information on the capabilities of the remote mail agent is frequently not available to the sender.
+When this is the case, maximum interoperability might be attained by restricting the media types used to those "common" formats expected to be widely implemented.

+In the past, this reasoning was used to limit the number of possible media types, and resulted in a registration process with a significant hurdle and delay for those registering media types.
 However, the need for "common" media types does not require limiting the registration of new media types.
-If a limited set of media types is recommended for a particular application, that should be asserted by a separate applicability statement specific for the application and/or environment.
+If a limited set of media types is recommended for a particular application, that should be asserted by a separate applicability statement specific for that environment.

-Therefore, universal support and implementation of a media type are NOT a requirement for registration.
-However, if a media type is explicitly intended for limited use, this MUST be noted in its registration.
+If a media type is explicitly intended for limited use, this MUST be noted in its registration.
 The "Restrictions on Usage" field is provided for this purpose.

 # Top-Level Media Types {#top-level}